prabithasujith/SmartailTask/README.md

 # SmartailTask

-This application is used to scan a document and remove the shadow using openCV.
+This is a native android (Kotlin) application used to scan a document and remove the shadow using openCV.

 # MVVM- Livedata
  This is an application implementing MVVM architecture